aws-ia/terraform-aws-network-hubandspoke/examples/central_inspection/README.md

 - Built by the **Hub and Spoke module**:
   - AWS Transit Gateway.
-  - AWS Transit Gateway Route Tables: 1 Inspection, 2 Spokes (production and non-production).
+  - AWS Transit Gateway Inspection Route Tables.
   - Transit Gateway routes.
   - Inspection VPC - with public subnets for Internet access.
   - AWS Network Firewall (and routes in the Inspection VPC to the firewall endpoints).